jsmall16/Small-Python-Portfolio/TidyData-Project/README.md

 # 🏅 2008 Olympic Medalists: Data Analysis🏅
 <img src="Beijing_2008.png" alt="Olympics" width="1000">
+Calling all sports fans and data lovers!
+This interactive data analysis dives into the 2008 Summer Olympics to uncover winning trends in gender, sports, and medal performance.

 ## Project Overview
 The 2008 Summer Olympics brought together the world’s top athletes competing in various sports, earning gold, silver, and bronze medals for their performances.